einbahnstrasse/MUS218A-Soundscapes-FA2025/assignments/sampling-gamelan.md

 - Import recordings into Reaper.
 - **Trim** so that the file begins exactly at the attack.
 - **Short fade out** after the resonance has fully decayed.
-- Apply only minimal processing if necessary (e.g., only noise reduction if assigned), preserving the natural sound.
+- Do not apply processing to the sound (e.g., no noise reduction, EQ, etc.), preserving the natural sound.
 - Export each sample as **WAV, 48 kHz / 24-bit**.

 ### Step 5: Naming Convention